 When asked how she felt about Britney’s conservatorship termination, she said, “I was happy.
 I was.”
 She also said she didn’t always fully understand what was going on with her sister’s legal battles: “When the conservatorship was put into place, I was 17 years old.
 I was about to have a baby, so I didn’t understand what was happening.
 Nor was I focused on that.
 I was focused on the fact that I was a 17-year-old about to have a baby.
 I understand just as little about it then as I do now.”
 Jamie Lynn, now 30, spoke about how members of her family and management team didn’t always give her the kind of support she needed when she got pregnant in 2007.
 “I think that the easy thing back then would have been, ‘Let’s just get this over with and, like, you go back to being the perfect little sister, because that’s your role,’” she said.
 “I just, like, thank God that I, like, you know, thank God I stood up for myself and said exactly what I wanted.”

-Prior to the news of this week’s interview, Britney appeared to call out her sister multiple times and also unfollowed Jamie Lynn on Instagram.
+Prior to the news of this recent interview, Britney appeared to call out her sister more than once and also unfollowed Jamie Lynn on Instagram.
 After Jamie Lynn spoke out for the first time last summer, Britney implied her sister was being hypocritical.
-“How dare the people you love the most say anything at all … did they even put a hand out to even lift me up at the TIME !!!???
-How dare you make it public that NOW you CARE … did you put your hand out when I was drowning ????
-Again … NO,” Britney wrote in an Instagram post at the time.
 Later, she said she “didn’t like” Jamie Lynn’s 2017 performance for the Radio Disney Music Awards, in which Jamie Lynn performed a remixed medley of some of Britney’s biggest hits.
 “Honestly, it was somewhat confusing to me about that, and I actually have spoken to her about that,” Jamie Lynn said in her conversation with ABC News.
 “I was doing a tribute to honor my sister and all the amazing things that she’s done.”

 When asked about how she feels about Britney today, Jamie Lynn replied tearfully, “That love is still there.
 One hundred percent.
 I love my sister.
 I’ve only ever loved and supported her and done what’s right by her, and she knows that, so I don’t know why we’re in this position right now.”